Last updated on November 5th, 2019 at 02:38 pm

 What is Part M and why you might need to be compliant

-Building regulations are the standard to which all building work in the UK is measured against.
+Part M building regulations are the standard to which all building work in the UK is measured against.
 Part M building regulations deal specifically with the access to and use of buildings, and is an important part of enforcing The Equality Act 2010.
-There are specific sections concerning disability building regulations, and the basic requirement of Part M regulations is that everybody, including anyone with a disability, should be able to access every part of a building.
+There are specific sections concerning disabled ramp regulations and other accessibility, and the basic requirement of Part M regulations is that everybody, including anyone with a disability, should be able to access every part of a building.

 There are Part M disabled access regulations for both dwellings and other buildings, such as public buildings or landmarks.
 Both outline the reasonable adjustments and safe requirements that any building work needs to adhere to.
 This encompasses everything from building sanitation to ensuring there is enough space through doors and hallways for wheelchair access.
 Arguably the most important part of the regulations addresses disabled access to buildings, with guidelines for the safe gradients, platforms and space outside the entrance to ensure wheelchair users can enter the building safely.